Heritage in a digital (podcast) format

 As inspiration, we used heritage objects such as newspapers, glass plates and masterpieces, as well as various paintings and other elements.
 The animations themselves have the look of authentic etchings: line styles in black and white with shaded patterns.
 In terms of colour palette, each animation is also built with the tertiary variant of the corporate identity of Tot In Detail: very soft yet contrasting enough with the black-and-white line styles.

-• the immense benefits of digitisation,
+- the huge benefits of digitisation,

-• how gigapixel photography makes for a zoomable high-resolution photograph,
+- how gigapixel photography makes for a zoomable high-resolution photograph,

-• the technology behind character recognition or OCR,
+- the technology behind character recognition or OCR,

-• what people used to do with a magic lantern,
+- what people used to do with a magic lantern,

-• the world of manuscripts and copyists,
+- the world of manuscripts and copyists,

-• how facial recognition and metadata make the rich archives searchable.
+- how facial recognition and metadata make the rich archives searchable.

 Modern interpretations of heritage